kaleido-io/quorum-tools/README.md

 ### Adding new nodes to an existing network

-The docker image jpmorganchase/quorum uses a startup script that is designed to start the node in one of the following two modes:
+The docker image jpmorganchase/quorum uses a startup script that is designed to start the node in one of the following modes:
 1. part of the initial Raft cluster.
 Notice in the docker-compose.yml file, the following command is used for this purpose:
 ```
 command: start.sh --bootnode="enode://c3475a286a...6ebc6@172.13.0.100:30301" --raftInit